Daniel J. Frey

 What does that mean?

-Ideas are given power by the people that believe them to be true.
+Ideas are given power by the people who believe them to be true.

 A place where four walls come together under one roof.

-Yet whether you own a home, want a home, you can only rent that home.
+Yet whether you own a home or want a home, you can only rent that home.

-All of our lives are a trek from one home or the other.
+All of our lives are a trek from one home to another.

 We don't own it.